pytorch/pytorch/tools/README.md

 Modern infrastructure:

-* [autograd](autograd) - Code generation for autograd.
-This
-  includes definitions of all our derivatives.
 * [jit](jit) - Code generation for JIT
 * [shared](shared) - Generic infrastructure that scripts in
   tools may find useful.